GeneralBots/botbook/src/04-gbui/console-mode.md

 ## Summary

-Console mode provides a simple, lightweight way to monitor BotServer status without needing a web browser.
+Console mode provides a simple, lightweight way to monitor botserver status without needing a web browser.
 It's ideal for quick checks and basic monitoring, but for full functionality including interactive bot testing and detailed analytics, use the web interface.